aholstenson/miio/README.md

 devices, in certain cases you might need to restart your device to make it announce itself.

+## Library versioning and API stability

+This library uses [semantic versioning](http://semver.org/) with an exception being that the API for devices is based on their type and capabilities and not their model.

+This means that a device can have methods removed if its type or capabilities change, which can happen if a better implementation is made available for the model.
+When working with the library implement checks against type and capabilities for future compatibility within the same major version of `miio`.

+Capabilities can be considered stable in across major versions, if a device supports `power` no minor or patch version will introduce `power-mega` and replace `power`.
+If new functionality is needed the new capability will be added along side the older one.

 ## Advanced: Skip model and token checks

 The `miio.device` function will return a promise that checks that we can